sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 # TESTING METHODOLOGY AND PROCESS

- The most important pearl of wisdom to take into account, is that is not the development process the one that assures quality of the system, is the testing process.
+ Testing a system is the action and process of evaluating and attain the true capabilities of the system and to check its conformance with the design requisites, and to find failuers(bugs)/errors or other faults or defects.

-  Testing of a system is the action of evaluating it to attain its true capabilities and to check its conformance with the design requisites, and to find bug/erroes or other defect.
-Summing up the quality of the Product.
+ The most important pearl of wisdom to take into account is that: **It is not the development process the one that increases the asurance of the quality of the system, is the testing process the one that does it.**

-  >> Testing of a system is of main importance, due it asures the quality of the system.
+  >> Testing of a system is of main importance, due it increases the asurence on the quality of the system, and give the stackholders, and the involved team, a sense of the expected confidence in the system.

-  One topic that always pops up is: how much testing is needed?
+  One topic that always pops up is: **How much testing is needed?**

-  The number of test you can possibli plan for most of the systems tends to infinity.
-The stop point is that in which, the asurance of the quality of the procudt, has been reached and probed by the tests.
-Of course this level is different depending on the nature of the projet.
-Design of a video streamming home-appliance, usually doesn't need as much testing as the design of an emergency train brake system.
+  The number of test you can possibly plan for most of the systems tends to infinity.
+The stop point is that in which, the asurance of the quality of the product, has been reached and checked satisfactory by the tests.
+Of course this level is different depending on the nature of the projet: the design of a video streamming home-appliance, usually doesn't need as much testing as the design of an emergency train brake system.

  ## TESTING METHODS

-  Specificaions/requirements testing, checks the desing is compliant with the stackholders idea (expected work).
+  Specifications/requirements testing, checks the desing is compliant with the stackholders idea (expected work).
 This often is done by means of 'test cases', where the 'tester' evaluates the action of the system for certain inputs, and compares the system outputs with respect the expected outputs.

   The specifications include all the 'functional' aspects of the system, but they can also include non-functional requiremets, as performance, usability, scalability ...

   Specification testing is necesry to asure proper funtion.
 But for complex or high-risk projects, it may be not nearly enoght.
 For example it doesnt cover a 'foul' user.

-### Dinamic vs Static testing
+### Software Dinamic vs Static testing

 When a test case of a system involves the actual run of the system, this is known as 'dinamic testing', on the other hand when it doens't inolve the run of the sysem is known as 'static testing'.

- Dinamic testing usually makes us of stubs/driviers, execution from a debugger enviroment.And is also common to automate it.
+ Dinamic testing usually makes us of stubs/drivers, execution from a debugger enviroment.
+And is also quite common to automate it.

  Static testing, is referred to those evaluations that don't need the system to be running.
-Those are techniques as: code review, revision, walkthoruhgs, inspection, and alsouse of programs that automatically ckeck the code propierties (as could be: detection of 'dead code' (code that will never execute)unused varialbles, mising pointers, out of bound arrays, wrong types varaible asignations, lost of precission in mathematical operations, ...)
+Those are techniques as: code review, revision, walkthoruhgs, inspection, and alsouse of programs that automatically ckeck the code propierties (as could be: detection of 'dead code' (code that will never execute)unused variables, missing pointers, out of bound arrays, wrong types varaible asignations, lost of precission in mathematical operations, ...)

 ## The seven principles of testing

-over time, testing has learned important leasons, these concepts are the followings:
+Over time, testing teams have take notice of important learned leasons, those concepts are the followings:

 **1- Testing shows presence of defects** <br>
 Testing, shows defects, but it cannot proof that there are not defects.
-Testing increases the asurance over the system, because when a bug is found and corrected, the chance that would be remaining bugs is less likely.
-So even in the case, that no defects can be found any further, that there is no proof that there aren't any.
+Testing increases the asurance over the system, because when a bug is found and it corrected, the chance that remaining bugs may exist, is less likely.
+But even in the case, that no defects can be found any further, that there is no proof that there aren't any.

 **2- Exhaustive testing is impossible** <br>
 test of all the possible combinations of a system is impossible.
 So to determine how much testing should be dont, an